pmc-community/jekyll-site-template/doc-contents/go-live/deploy.md

   content="It is strongly recommended to create a separated production branch in your repository and to merge any other development branches into it, manually or scheduled to avoid triggering a build each time when the content changes, thus minimising the CI/CD pipeline time consumption." title="Netlify production branch"
 %}

+One important reason to choose Netlify as production environment is that, even in the free plan, Netlify provides a solution to have a backend (Netlify functions) and this can open many opportunities to further extend the functionality.